smithy-lang/smithy-rs/design/src/tenets.md

 # Rust SDK Design Tenets
 > Unless you know better ones!
-These are our tenets today, but we'd love your thoughts!
+These are our tenets today, but we'd love your thoughts.
 Do you wish we had different priorities?
 Let us know by opening and issue or starting a discussion.
 1. [**Batteries included, but replaceable.**](#batteries-included-but-replaceable) The Rust SDK should provide a best-in-class experience for many use cases, **but**, we can’t foresee all the situations the customer will use our software. **Meet customers where they are;** strive to be compatible with their tools.
 Provide escape hatches to allow customers make different choices.
 2. [**Make common problems easy to solve.**](#make-common-problems-easy-to-solve) Make uncommon problems solvable.
 Lead customers into [the pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/).
 3. [**Design for the Future.**](#design-for-the-future) We can’t know how APIs will evolve, what protocols will gain adoption, and what new service will be created.
 Don’t simplify or unify code today that prevents evolution tomorrow.